jhirner/LMS-migrator/README.md

 3. Navigate to the folder where you saved the LMS Migrator application.

 4. Double-click the icon to run the program.
 It may be a little sluggish; that's normal!
+	* *Mac OSX users:* You may receive a warning window that says "lms_migrator cannot be opened because the developer cannot be verified."
+This error arises because Apple charges software developers for 'verification', but LMS Migrator is free & open source.
+You can still run the program by overriding the warning with [a few simple steps](https://support.apple.com/en-za/guide/mac-help/mh40616/mac).

 5. Follow the prompts to update your course.
 Take note of any messages the program displays.